Funded PhD Opportunities

 (Start Date: Fall 2025)

-If you are passionate about the valorization of agro-industrial residues and enjoy collaborative, interdisciplinary research, we encourage you to apply.
-This opportunity is open to Canadian citizens, permanent residents of Canada, and international applicants with relevant engineering backgrounds.
+If you are excited about advancing sustainable technologies through innovative recycling strategies and enjoy interdisciplinary collaboration, we encourage you to apply.
+This opportunity is open to Canadian citizens, permanent residents of Canada, and international applicants with relevant backgrounds in engineering or related fields.
 We are committed to promoting Equity, Diversity, Inclusion, and Accessibility (EDIA) as a cornerstone of our research and community.
 We strive to create and sustain an equitable, diverse, and inclusive environment that fosters innovation through a wide range of ideas and experiences.
 We encourage individuals from underrepresented groups—including women, Indigenous peoples, visible minorities, and people with disabilities—to apply.

 Required Qualifications:

-· MSc degree in Chemical Engineering, Environmental Engineering, Industrial Engineering, or Resource and Environmental Management.
+· MSc degree in Chemical Engineering, Environmental Engineering, Materials Engineering, or Chemistry.

 · Minimum GPA of 85/100 (or equivalent).